Luiz1976/H2/replit.md

 # HumaniQ - Plataforma de Avaliação Psicológica

 ## Overview
 HumaniQ is a hierarchical user management system (Admin → Company → Employee) designed for mass psychological assessments in the workplace.
 It aims to streamline testing, analyze work-life quality, psychosocial risks, organizational climate, and occupational stress, providing data isolation between companies.
 The platform offers comprehensive tools for monitoring psychosocial states and managing risks, aligning with regulatory and international standards.

-## Current Status (29/10/2025)
-**MVP Readiness:** ⚠️ 85% Complete - Requires critical API keys configuration
-**See:** `RELATORIO_MVP.md` for detailed analysis
-**Blockers:** Missing GEMINI_API_KEY and STRIPE_PUBLISHABLE_KEY environment variables

-### Brand Identity
-- **Logo (29/10/2025)**: Official HumaniQ AI corporate logo
-  - **Location**: `src/assets/logo-transparent.png` (primary logo), `src/assets/favicon.png` (browser icon)
-  - **Component**: Reusable `Logo` component at `src/components/Logo.tsx`
-  - **Design**: Professional "HQ" lettermark with blue-to-purple gradient and "HUMANIQ AI" text below.
-Modern, clean corporate identity with white/transparent background - NO religious or spiritual elements
-  - **Sizes**: Supports 4 size variants (sm, md, lg, xl) with responsive scaling
-  - **Usage**: Integrated throughout the platform (31 files) including landing page header, footer, dashboards, test pages, reports, and all system pages
-  - **Import**: `import Logo from '@/components/Logo'`
-  - **Applied**: Logo appears clean on all backgrounds without colored containers

-### Mobile Responsiveness (29/10/2025)
-- **Complete Responsive Design**: All layouts and pages are fully responsive across all devices
-- **Mobile Sidebar Navigation**: Implemented mobile-first sidebar with hamburger menu
-  - **Component**: `MobileHeader` at `src/components/layout/MobileHeader.tsx`
-  - **Functionality**:
-    - Shows hamburger menu button (☰) only on mobile devices (< 768px)
-    - Opens sidebar as a slide-out Sheet/drawer on mobile
-    - Displays HumaniQ logo in center of mobile header
-    - Desktop: Traditional persistent sidebar (hidden on mobile)
-    - Mobile: Sheet-based drawer sidebar triggered by hamburger menu
-  - **Integration**: Added to all main layouts (MainLayout, EmpresaLayout, AdminLayout)
-  - **User Experience**: Seamless navigation on mobile with swipe-to-close drawer functionality
-  - **Test ID**: `button-mobile-menu` for automated testing
-- **Responsive Padding**: Adjusted content padding for better mobile viewing (p-4 on mobile, p-6 on desktop)
-- **Sidebar Background Fix (29/10/2025)**:
-  - **Desktop**: Fixed transparent sidebar by changing `--sidebar-background: 0 0% 98%` to `0 0% 100%` in `index.css` and updating all sidebar components to use `bg-white`
-  - **Mobile**: Fixed transparent Sheet drawer by adding `!bg-white` with important modifier to force white background on `SheetContent` in `src/components/ui/sidebar.tsx` (line 165)
-  - **Result**: All sidebars now have solid white background on both desktop and mobile devices
+Its business vision is to provide a robust, AI-powered solution for organizational health, offering significant market potential in corporate wellness and risk management.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with frequent updates.
 Ask before making major architectural changes.
 Do not make changes to the `shared` folder without explicit instruction.
 I prefer detailed explanations for complex features or decisions.